Looking for information about other Dental Topics?

 ▲ Section references – Meighani

-What kinds of problems can having a mesiodens cause?
+What kinds of problems are associated with having a mesiodens?

 As an extra tooth that has no intended location of its own, its physical presence frequently affects the normal course of events taking place with neighboring teeth, most commonly the adjacent central incisors.